open-contracting-extensions/ocds_organizationClassification_extension/README.md

 ## Legal context

 In the European Union, this extension's fields correspond to [eForms BT-10 (Activity Authority)](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/).
+For correspondences to eForms fields, see [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/latest/en/).
 For correspondences to Tenders Electronic Daily (TED), see [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/latest/en/).

 ## Examples